JetBrains/intellij-sdk-docs/topics/basics/intellij_coding_guidelines.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-If you are writing code that you would like to contribute to the IntelliJ Platform (either as a patch or as a plugin), following these guidelines will make it easier for the JetBrains development team to review and accept your changes.
+If you are writing code that you would like to contribute to the IntelliJ Platform, following these guidelines will make it easier for the JetBrains development team to review and accept your changes.

 ## Following the Latest Source Code